Ohio Positive Behavioral Interventions & Supports

 The Ohio PBIS Network was initiated by the Ohio Department of Education Office for Exceptional Children to develop materials, resources and training to support the scaling up of PBIS in Ohio schools.
 The Ohio PBIS Network is primarily composed of professionals from each of the 16 Ohio State Support Teams, Educational Service Centers and the Office of Integrated Student Supports.

 The primary source for PBIS training is through your regional State Support Team (SST) or Educational Service Center.
-The Ohio PBIS Network occasionally offers statewide trainings.
-Any scheduled trainings would be listed with registration available through STARS.
+Scheduled trainings would be listed with registration available through STARS.

-The Office of Special Education Programs (OSEP) issued a letter of significant guidance related to the implementation of Positive Behavior Interventions and Supports (PBIS), reminding states and districts of the responsibility for ensuring a free appropriate public education (FAPE) to students with disabilities, including the IEP team addressing the implications of a child’s behavioral needs.
+The Office of Special Education Programs (OSEP) at the United States Department of Education (USDOE) issued a letter of significant guidance related to the implementation of Positive Behavior Interventions and Supports (PBIS), reminding states and districts of the responsibility for ensuring a free appropriate public education (FAPE) to students with disabilities, including the IEP team addressing the implications of a child’s behavioral needs.
 OSEP further clarifies that a failure to consider and provide for needed behavioral supports through the IEP may result in a student not receiving a meaningful educational benefit or FAPE.
 The letter provides IDEA requirements for PBIS as well as resources that support planning and implementation of services.